isabella232/laserfiche-sharepoint-integration/jekyll_files/index.md

 ## Guides
 - The [Admin Guides](./docs/admin-documentation) explain how to set up the integration, and may require specialized permission.
-- The [User Guides](./docs/user-documentation) explain how to use a page with an integration already set up to save documents or browse the laserfiche repository.
+- The [User Guides](./docs/user-documentation) explain how to use a page with an integration already set up to save documents or browse the Laserfiche repository.